SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 <img style="float: left" src="https://songhuahu-umd.github.io/images/Camera0.png" width="300" hspace="10">

-> By scraping traffic footage from over 800 cameras in New York, we reconstruct a citywide bottom-up emission model to quantify pedestrian exposure to traffic emission considering potential environmental justice.
+> By scraping camera footage from over 800 traffic cameras in New York, we reconstruct a citywide emission model to quantify pedestrian exposure to traffic emission considering environmental justice.
-Via cutting-edge object detection, tracking, and segmentation method, we extract detailed traffic flow, pedestrian volume, and over 3000 vehicle modes from camera footage.
-Extracted information provide more accurate and detailed inputs for both micro and macro traffic emission models.
+Via cutting-edge object detection, tracking, and segmentation method, we extract detailed traffic flow, pedestrian volume, and > 3000 vehicle modes from camera footage, providing more accurate and detailed inputs for both micro and macro traffic emission models.

 <img style="float: left" src="https://songhuahu-umd.github.io/images/camera0.gif" width="300" hspace="10">

 > Current studies mainly focus on high-FPS traffic video installed on freeway.
 However, most traffic cameras installed in the urban area only provide low-FPS footage.
-We propose a unified framework that can extract traffic flow information from traffic videos with different quality, covering super-low FPS (< 1/5), low FPS (1/5 - 1), and high FPS (>1).
+We propose a unified framework that can extract traffic flow information from traffic videos with different quality, covering super-low FPS (< 1/5), low FPS (1/5 - 1), and high FPS (>1) videos, by involving the fundamental diagram, the distance-based tracking, and the ByteTrack, respectively.
+We also design a fully automatic traffic flow detector generator by using vanishing points detection and road segmentation.

 ---